angryip/ipscan/contribute/index.markdown

 ### Dependency injection

-Angry IP Scanner uses [dependency injection pattern](http://en.wikipedia.org/wiki/Dependency_injection) in its design, provided by the [Dagger 2](http://google.github.io/dagger/), which was chosen for working at compile time.
+Angry IP Scanner uses [dependency injection pattern](http://en.wikipedia.org/wiki/Dependency_injection) in its design.
-PicoContainer is not used anymore.

-Dagger uses `javax.inject` annotations, thus all classes that can be injected must have an @Inject-annotated constructor.
-Dependent objects that are required to be provided by the injection are then either annotated as fields or constructor parameters.
+Dependent classes are created automatically using the constructor injection by the [Injector](https://github.com/angryip/ipscan/blob/master/src/net/azib/ipscan/di/Injector.java) class.

-Dagger then resolves these dependencies automatically, so that the classes themselves don't have to worry where their dependencies come from.
+Injector creates instances recursively, so classes themselves don't have to worry where their dependencies come from.
 This eases both development and unit testing of the code.
+No frameworks nor annotations are used for this anymore.

-Components are registered in the [ComponentRegistry](https://github.com/angryip/ipscan/blob/master/src/net/azib/ipscan/core/ComponentRegistry.java) class.
+Classes that cannot be auto-created or found are registered in the [ComponentRegistry](https://github.com/angryip/ipscan/blob/master/src/net/azib/ipscan/core/ComponentRegistry.java) class, including implementations of Feeders, Fetchers, and Exporters.